taraponglab/sensitizationrnn/README.md

 **Division of Pharmaceutical Chemistry, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand. (tarasri@kku.ac.th)

-Full paper published in **Journal of Chemical Information and Modeling (Published by American Chemical Society)**.
+The full paper has been published in the **Journal of Chemical Information and Modeling**, a journal of the American Chemical Society.

 #### MIT License